tpoisot/ms_connectance_complexity/reply.md

 is odd or even).
 We added a mention of this in the first paragraph of *"Statistical argument"*.

 p.
-4. Sentence starting with “If one node is removed from network...”: Is the equation correct?
-The term in the denominator (n – (n – 1)!) can be negative, which should not be the case in combinatorials.
-Shouldn’t it be only (n!/(n – 1)!)?
+4. Sentence starting with "If one node is removed from network...": Is the equation correct?
+The term in the denominator (n - (n - 1)!) can be negative, which should not be the case in combinatorials.
+Shouldn't it be only (n!/(n
+- 1)!)?
 Please double check.

 > This was indeed a typo in the manuscript (the closing parenthesis was not where it should).
 The correct formula is now in the text.

 p.
-4 next line: Remove closing parenthesis in “which further simplifies to n”.
+4 next line: Remove closing parenthesis in "which further simplifies to n".

 > This one is actually needed.

 p.
-4. In sentence “with at least one node of null degree”, close parenthesis.
+4. In sentence "with at least one node of null degree", close parenthesis.

 > Fixed.